Kalan-Lab/lsaBGC-Pan/README.md

-# lsaBGC-POW
+# *lsa*BGC-Pan
-lsaBGC - suite for pan-BGC-omics - refined for easier installation and usage and introducing the pan-genome workflow (POW).
+*lsa*BGC-Pan - is the lsaBGC package reconfigured for easier installation via both Docker and Bioconda and featuring a simpler workflow bearing the same name.